Claire PoyserManaging Director

 A trained solicitor, Kate started her career in media at the Producers Industrial Relations Service, later the Producers Rights Agency, where she became Head of Rights, Legal and International Affairs.

-Sarah Tyekiff joined Lime Pictures as Head of Non-Scripted Programming in September 2017.
-Sarah has overall responsibility for the company’s flagship non-scripted shows including The Only Way is Essex, Celebs Go Dating and Geordie Shore as well as driving new business opportunities with key networks.
+Sarah Tyekiff joined Lime Pictures as Head of Unscripted Programming in September 2017.
+Sarah has overall responsibility for the company’s flagship unscripted shows as well as driving new business opportunities with key networks.

 Sarah joined Lime with a depth of experience in developing and producing major reality, factual, entertainment shows and live events with prominent success in engaging 16-34 year old audiences.
 As an executive producer Sarah has a proven track record of creating and developing successful formats, managing multi million pound budgets, rejuvenating brands, increasing viewing figures and getting shows re-commissioned.

-Her most noted success was the re-brand of Love Island for which Sarah developed and cast Series 1 and 2.
-Tasked to specifically develop a show to engage a 16-34 audience for ITV2, last year Series 2 launched with 1.1m viewers, with 52% made up of 16-34’s, up 13 share points.
-Sarah is also credited with maintaining and growing the ‘I’m a Celebrity’brand.
-Her last series, Series 16 was the third highest rated series of all time launching with over 13 million viewers.
+Her most noted success was the re-brand of Love Island for which Sarah developed, cast and produed Series 1, 2 and 3, being awarded a BAFTA for Series 3.
+Tasked to specifically develop a show to engage a 16-34 audience for ITV2, Series 2 launched with 1.1m viewers, with 52% made up of 16-34’s, up 13 share points.
+Sarah is also credited with maintaining and growing the ‘I’m a Celebrity’ brand.
+Her last series, Series 16 was launched with over 13 million viewers.
 Tyekiff also developed the ground-breaking format for Red or Black, Simon Cowell’s £1m gameshow; coproducing with Simon Cowell and Ant and Dec.
 She re-wrote the I’m a Celebrity NOW! show format in 2009 growing the viewers back up from 400,000 to an average audience of 1.2m, with a finale of over 2m.